 The peak is topped with a war memorial...

-..and truly, it provides a sweet, 360-degree view on the city.
+..and truly, it provides a sweet, 360-degree view of the city.

 The fog on the east caused an atmospheric backdrop.
-Except.. it wasn't fog, but a light rain coming my way.
-This revealed, I started my way back to the downtown.
-The descent put the knee into work too, so I was happy when I finally arrived at a local hostel, where I scored a single room for £17 per night and called it a day.
+Except.. it wasn’t fog, but a light rain coming my way.
+That said, I started my way back into downtown.
+The descent put the knee into work too, so I was happy when I finally arrived at a local hostel, where I scored a single room for £17 per night, and called it a day.

 The next morning I boarded a train to Edinburgh, where I had a flight back to London.